General Information

 Solicitation of Funds or Donations

-There shall be no general collection of funds or donations from children in the school without the approval of the Superintendent of Schools or designee.
+There shall be no general collection of funds or donations from students in the school without the approval of the Superintendent of Schools or designee.
 The sale of any fundraising items must also be approved by the Superintendent of Schools or designee.

 Recess

 Indoor Recess.
-Recess is an integral part of the school day for kindergarten through Grade 5 as it is important for academic learning, social development, and physical activity.
 Students are aware of the activities and rules during indoor recess as directed by teachers and supervisors.
-Students engage in low-impact activities; for example, they may be allowed to draw on the whiteboard, play board games, work on puzzles, or read.
-Activities are supervised by lunch/recess supervisors.
+Students engage in low-impact activities (draw, play board games, puzzles, read).Activities are supervised by lunch/recess supervisors.
 In the event that a supervisor is absent, students are regrouped to be clearly supervised.

 Telecommunication Device Possession and Use by Students